On this page we are seeking to address some of the key questions around destitution. Click on the questions below to find out more.

 - raise awareness and promote understanding, through media and public speaking opportunities;

-- engage in collaborative working and shared learning, serving on the Steering Group of the Strategic Alliance on Migrant Destitution and as a contributor to the work of Still Human Still Here and City of Sanctuary.
+- engage in collaborative working and shared learning, for instance as part of the Steering Group of the Strategic Alliance on Migrant Destitution and as a contributor to the work of Asylum Matters and City of Sanctuary.

-Our 2016 Accommodation Survey, as detailed in our Annual Report, highlights the estimated total number of Asylum Seekers, Refugees and Migrants accommodated by NACCOM Members in the last year was 1,707 (an increase of 28.5% since 2015).
-Of the projects involved in the survey, there were 24 housing schemes, 21 hosting schemes and 6 night shelters, providing 209,250 nights of accommodation over the last year.
+Our 2016-17 Accommodation Survey, as detailed in our Annual report, highlights the estimated total number of Asylum Seekers, Refugees and Migrants accommodated by NACCOM Members in the last year was 1,907 (an increase of ~14% since 2015-16).

 Housing schemes include support for refugees, who pay housing benefit as rent, as well as for destitute refused asylum seekers and others who have no recourse to public funds.
 Different types of housing schemes exist across the network, including partnerships with Housing Associations, agreements with Landlord/Privately owned properties, Managed Properties, Church-owned properties and properties owned by the project (for instance, bought with donations from supporters).

-Night shelters operate in different settings across the network and provide a crucial source of emergency relief for those who would otherwise be street homeless.
-Some of the night shelters are permanent but others are winter-only.
+Night shelters provide a crucial source of emergency relief for those who would otherwise be street homeless.
+In some cases, bed spaces are available to destitute refused asylum seekers only but in other instances, bed spaces are offered to anyone in need.
+Some night shelters in the network are permanent but others are winter-only.

 Find out more about the organisations involved by visiting our Projects page.